manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Can "Tara" be read as a 'disability text'?.md

 The play uses the vehicle of disability to explore gender discrimination and gender-based violence, proving that in a patriarchal society, you cannot separate a woman's disability from her being female.
 Tara's mutilated body is not just a medical condition, it is the physical manifestation of a society's violence against its daughters.
 That's what makes this play so powerful, I think.

 So yes, I think "tara" can and should be studies as a disability text.
 But it's a text that expands what we think disability means if that makes sense.
-It shows
+It shows us that disability is not just about bodies, bt also about system.s it's not just physical, but psychological, moral and social.

+Most importantly, I feel like it shows us that patriarchy is deeply ingrained through the narrative as